-School and college is a time of growth, but young people with autism, mental health conditions or learning disabilities face additional challenges.
-Leading schools and colleges are introducing Brain in Hand alongside, and instead of, one-to-one support to help students reduce anxieties and grow vital independence skills.
+School, college and university days are a time of growth.
+But young people with autism, mental health conditions or learning disabilities face additional challenges.
+Brain in Hand helps young people to reduce anxieties and grow vital independence skills.

-A unique support software Brain in Hand gives students access to detailed personalised support, when and where they need it, from their phone or iPad.
-If additional support is needed the pupil can request urgent assistance from support staff discretely through Brain in Hand.
-This enables quick intervention and gives the pupil reassurance that support staff are there.
+A unique support system Brain in Hand gives students access to detailed personalised support, when and where they need it, from their phone or iPad.
+If additional help is needed the student can request urgent assistance from support staff discretely through the Brain in Hand app.
+This enables quick intervention and gives the student reassurance that support staff are there.

 Brain in Hand is designed to arm students with access to personalised support from an app on their phone.
 It’s packed with features including: